hakuhodo-technologies/scope-rl/README.md

 Note that, in addition to the above OPE and OPS methods, researcher can easily implement compare their own estimators using a generic abstract class.
 Practitioners can also use the above implementation with their real-world data to evaluate and choose counterfactual policies.

+To provide an example of conducting customized experiment in a practical setup, we also provide [RTBGym](./rtbgym), an RL environment for Real-Time Bidding (RTB) under this repository.

 ## Installation

 You can install OfflineGym using Python's package manager `pip`.